 3. Gentle stretches

-Water-based exercises and stretches may be helpful as the water helps to support the joints, making it easier to move them.
+Water-based exercises and stretches may be beneficial because the water helps to support the joints, making it easier to move them.

 4. Stress relief